m4eca/Semilla-Laica-Mae-C_PKS/Digital Forensics and Incident Response (DFIR).md

 Incident Response (IR) is about **reacting fast and correctly** when a security incident happens.

-**Phases of Incident Response:**
-1. **Preparation** – Set up tools, plans, and teams before any attack happens.
-2. **Identification** – Detect if an incident is really occurring.
-3. **Containment** – Stop the attack from spreading or causing more damage.
-4. **Eradication** – Remove the threat completely from the system.
-5. **Recovery** – Restore systems and make sure they’re clean and working again.
-6. **Lessons Learned** – Review what happened and improve defenses for next time.

 ## Incident Response Lifecycle (Four Phases)

 **Incident Response (IR)** is a structured approach to handle and manage security incidents efficiently.